gomsang/AndroidEasyForm/README.md

 ## Advantages of this method

 - Easy constructed form-validating
-- Making highly readable management environment
+- Making highly readable form management environment
 - Easy to use with LiveData

 ## How to Use?